-Below you will see three key factors for how art can help a child’s well-being.
+Below you will see three key factors for how creativity can help a child’s well-being.

 Reduces stress – studies show that both creating and observing art can reduce cortisol, the ‘stress hormone’.
 Doing something you love also releases endorphins – feel-good chemicals that combat stress and reduce pain.